2009 Glasgow North East by-election

-The 2009 Glasgow North East by-election was a by-election for the Parliament of the United Kingdom's House of Commons constituency of Glasgow North East.
-The by-election was held on 12 November 2009 following the resignation of Michael Martin as an MP and as Speaker of the House of Commons following the MPs' expenses scandal.
-Martin was the first Speaker since Sir John Trevor in 1695 to be forced from office.
-Willie Bain, the Scottish Labour Party candidate, won with 59% of the vote.
-Just 33% of the electorate voted, which is the lowest ever percentage turnout in a Scottish by-election to the House of Commons.
+A by-election for the United Kingdom parliamentary constituency of Glasgow North East was held on 12 November 2009, following the resignation of incumbent member of Parliament (MP) Michael Martin both as an MP and as Speaker of the House of Commons following the MPs' expenses scandal.
+It was won by Willie Bain of the Labour Party with 59% of the vote.

+It is general convention that mainstream political parties do not contest elections against sitting Speakers of the House of Commons.
+As such, Martin won the seat without his former Labour Party label since he was elected Speaker in 2000 and neither the Conservative nor Liberal Democrat parties had fought the constituency—or its predecessor, Glasgow Springburn—in either 2001 or 2005.

+Just 33% of the electorate voted, which was the then-lowest ever percentage turnout in a Scottish by-election to the House of Commons.
+This was the last by-election of the 2005–2010 parliament.

+Background

+Speaker of the House of Commons Michael Martin resigned as an MP and as Speaker on 21 June 2009 following the MPs' expenses scandal.
 There was a longer than normal gap between a seat falling vacant and the by-election.
-On 22 July, during a brief debate in the House of Commons, the UK Government refused to move the writ before the summer recess.
+On 22 July, during a brief debate in the House of Commons, the UK Government refused to move the writ to trigger a by-election before the summer recess.

-It is a convention (not always observed in practice) that mainstream political parties do not contest elections against sitting Speakers of the House of Commons.
-As such, Michael Martin won Glasgow North East without his former Labour Party label, and neither the Conservative nor Liberal Democrat parties had fought the constituency (or its predecessor, Glasgow Springburn) in either 2001 or 2005.

-This was the last by-election of the 2005–2010 parliament.